MosesOpiyo/neighbourhood_watch/readme.md

 ## Setup/Installation Requirements
 * Git clone
 * Install django into your local machine
-* then get the requirements.txt
+* Then get the requirements.txt
 * run the installation command
 * run your local server